Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
-description: "This sample demonstrates a .NET Framework Desktop, JavaScript SPA application calling a ASP.NET Web API, Microsoft Graph API that is secured using Azure Active Directory"
+description: "This sample demonstrates a .NET Framework Desktop, JavaScript SPA application calling an ASP.NET Web API, Microsoft Graph API that is secured with the Microsoft identity platform"
 ---

-# Call a downstream web API (Microsoft Graph) from a web API secured with Microsoft identity platform using the On-Behalf-Of flow
+# Call a downstream web API (Microsoft Graph) from a web API secured with the Microsoft identity platform (Azure Active Directory) using the On-Behalf-Of flow

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/487/badge)